Trucking Accident Liability Exposure

 - 1% of truck drivers had alcohol is their systems

 When a big rig truck driver is convicted of driving under the influence, he or she may be disqualified from driving a commercial vehicle for one year.
 If the driver was carrying hazardous materials at the time, the minimum disqualification period increases to three years.
 After a second DUI conviction, the driver will be disqualified from operating a commercial motor vehicle for life.

 Even with these stiff penalties, tractor-trailer drivers are still abusing drugs and alcohol on the job.

 Truck Driver Fatigue

-Long hours on the road for a trucker can have a devastating impact on public safety, as driver fatigue is one of the most common factors named in accidents involving big rig semi trucks.
+Long hours on the road for a trucker can have a devastating impact on public safety, as driver fatigue is one of the most common factors in accidents involving big rig semi-trucks.

 Hazardous Roads & Freeways

-Jack-knife truck accidents are extremely dangerous events, occurring when a big rig’s trailer swings outward.
+Jack-knife truck accidents are extremely dangerous events, occur when a big rig’s trailer swings outward.
 Jack-knifed trucks can lead to major injuries and even death for other motorists.

 Big rig accidents can happen at any time, but the jack-knife accident is especially dangerous.
 Jack-knife accidents happen when a big rig’s trailer swings outward.
 There are two main types of jack-knife trucking accidents:

 “Classic” Jack-Knife Accidents - This is when the truck’s cab spins into the trailer.
 This usually happens when a truck slams on the brakes and cannot recover in time to stop the trailer from swinging out.